Kitware/ParaView/Documentation/release/ParaView-5.10.0.md

 * ParaView processes data and takes the time it needs so real-time replay is unlikely to happen as expected.

 See the [discussion](https://discourse.paraview.org/t/paraview-time-refactoring/5506/6) leading to the decision to remove this animation mode.

+## New default view setting 'Empty'

+The **Default View Type** advanced property under "General" settings/preferences tab now has an "Empty" option.
+This setting will open ParaView with an empty view that lets you select one of the available views.

 ## PVSC updates